Non-semimartingale solutions of reflected BSDEs and applications to Dynkin games: Introduction

-As explained above, to show the one-to-one correspondence between solutions to RBSDEs and solutions of the generalized Dynkin problem (\ref{eqi.1}) or (\ref{eqi.3}), or give the one-to-one correspondence between solutions of Markov-type RBSDEs and solutions of variational inequalities of type (\ref{eqi.4}), we find ourselves forced to introduce a new definition of a solution in which we do not require that the process $Y$ is a semimartingale.
-From now on, solutions of RBSDEs in the sense of (\ref{eq1.1}) will be called semimartingale solutions, and the solutions in the generalized sense will be called non-semimartingale solutions or simply solutions.
+As explained above, to show the one-to-one correspondence between solutions to RBSDEs and solutions of the generalized Dynkin problem (\ref{eqi.1}) or (\ref{eqi.3}) and its approximation by a penalization scheme, we find ourselves forced to introduce a new definition of a solution in which we do not require that the process $Y$ is a semimartingale.
+Aiming for this, in the paper we consider the notion of a local solution to RBSDE$^T(\xi,f,L,U)$ on a progressively measurable set $A\subset [0,T]\times \Omega$.
+By local solution we mean an $\BF$-adapted c\`adl\`ag process $Y$ of class (D) such that $Y_{T\wedge a}\rightarrow \xi$ and for every random interval $[[\alpha,\beta]]\subset A$, where $\alpha\le \beta$ are stopping times, (\ref{eq1.1}) and (\ref{eq1.1asc}) hold on $[[\alpha,\beta]]$.
+In this notion it is hidden that $Y$ must be a special semimartingale locally on $A$, i.e. on every random interval $[[\alpha,\beta]]\subset A$.